binaryphile/rubsh/README.md

 themselves are also simply bash functions, created for you by rubsh's normal syntax.

-The first argument to the objects (i.e. functions) are usually the names of methods, provided by the classes.
+The first argument to an object (i.e. function) is usually the name of a method.
 While method names are just normal string arguments, for the sake of similarity to ruby syntax, they are invoked with a leading dot like so:

-    File .new =myfile
+    File .new <arguments>

-This roughly corresponds to ruby's:

-    myfile = File.new
+Because File is a function, the method name is separated by a space so that it is the first argument to the function.
+In this case, the #new method creates a new object instance of the File class.
+This roughly corresponds to ruby's `File.new`

-Naturally, in order for rubsh to work, its functions ("File" in this case) need to be the first word in the command line, which dictates some differences from ruby's syntax.
-Therefore the object name comes after instead of in front of the assignment.
+Naturally, in order for rubsh to work, its functions need to be the first word in the command line.
+This dictates some differences from ruby's syntax.

-The equals sign attached to the object name hints to rubsh that this is the object to create, rather than a normal argument to the .new method.
-If there weren't such an argument, File.new would create an anonymous file object, to be used by chaining with another method call or to be consumed as the argument to a method call.
-But we'll get to that in a bit.
+For example, ruby would normally assign the result of a #new to a
+variable:

+    myfile = File.new "${Dir.home}/sample.txt"

+You would then call methods such as #readlines on the myfile object.

+rubsh needs File first on the command line, so it turns the syntax around a bit by necessity:

+    File myfile = ~/sample.txt

+This is an unorthodox call to File#new, but it is still a method call.
+This is one of the few cases where the method is inferred from the syntax.

+Our File#new does two things.
+First, it creates a bash string variable named myfile (surprise!).
+Second, it creates a bash function, also called myfile.

+The string variable stores the given filename, just like any other bash variable.
+It can be used with all the usual bash functions and expansions for strings.

-This rubsh command would create a bash function called "myfile", which has knowledge of all of the File class's associated methods.  myfile is the object instance of the File class.
+The function is what rubsh adds to this.
+The myfile function represents the object instance of the File class.
+It's what responds to File

-The myfile is supposed to represent what would normally be a bash variable holding a filename.
-However, since myfile is a bash function,

-it doesn't work as a bash variable.
-You can't reference it with "$myfile" and it doesn't hold a value.

-Instead, rubsh makes it appear as though the function is a variable by presuming it should reference the value of the actual bash myfile variable when the function is called.

-The myfile bash variable has a separate existence, but once set, the myfile function uses the variable's value automatically.
-In fact, the object is fairly useless without the corresponding variable.

-Therefore you could just set the bash variable, then use the ".new" method of the desired class to create the object:

-    myfile=~/sample.txt
-    File .new =myfile

-File .new can't do this for you normally, since it could only create global variables and rubsh avoids using the global namespace as much as possible.
-Instead, you can use the special form:
+methods:

+    Array lines = myfile .readlines

+myfile, the function, knows how to respond to File's methods.
+When it needs to determine the filename it should reference, it uses myfile , the variable.
+Changing the variable contents changes the filename used by the function.

+Because of bash's scoping rules, the myfile variable is normally created globally.
+This may be what you want, in which case the normal invocation is fine.

+However, global scoping is not always what you want.
+If you are in the body of a function and want a local myfile variable, you can use an alternate syntax:

-    $(File .new ^myfile ~/sample.txt)
+    $(File myfile ^ ~/sample.txt)

-Note the caret instead of dot for the object name.
-This tells the method to generate a statement on stdout, which the bash shell substitution then evaluates in the local context, instantiating the object and declaring the corresponding bash variable locally (like the `local` bash built-in) in one go.
-The caret is supposed to be reminiscent of bash's redirection operators.
+The caret instead of equals sign tells the method to generate an eval statement on stdout which both declares the variable local, as well as instantiates the object.
+The statement is captured and executed by the bash shell substitution `$()`.
+The caret was chosen to be reminiscent of bash's redirection operators.

-The new myfile object then has its own methods:

-    myfile .write "some text for a file" myfile .append "some text for the end of a file"

-As you can see, while rubsh is inspired by ruby's api, rubsh doesn't shy away from amending it to be more bash-ish.
-For example, Ruby would require you to open a file with a mode (and to close the file as well), but rubsh does away with that in favor of a one-liner more like the usual `echo "some text" >$filename`.

-This simplicity also means rubsh is not as powerful as ruby, but rubsh is pretty ok with that.

-The myfile object's target is defined by the myfile variable.
-Set the variable and you change what the object operates on:

-    myfile=~/other_file.txt
-    myfile .write "this appears in other_file.txt"

-You can also use the "set" method instead of manipulating the variable
-directly:

-    myfile .set ~/other_file.txt

 Features
 --------